janpeter19/BPL_TEST2_Batch/README.md

 [FMU-explore](https://openmodelica.org/events/openmodelica-workshop/openmodelica-program-2022-a)
 and is a layer on top of [PyFMI](https://github.com/modelon-community/PyFMI).

-Below script and diagram with two simulations of batch growth with different initial substrate level that you will get at the end of the notebook.
+Below script and diagram with three simulations of batch growth with different initial substrate level that you will get at the end of the notebook.

 ![](Fig1_BPL_TEST2_Batch_VS_0_varied.png)